CSI effect: Academia

 The CSI effect has influenced the manner in which forensic scientists are educated and trained.
 In the past, those who sought to enter the field of forensics typically earned an undergraduate degree in a science, followed by a master's degree.
 However, the popularity of programs such as CSI has caused an increase in the demand for undergraduate courses and graduate programs in forensic science.

 In 2004, the forensics programs at Florida International University and the University of California, Davis, doubled in size, reportedly as a result of the CSI effect.
 However, many students enter such programs with unrealistic expectations.
 Vocational interest in forensic science has proliferated among students in countries besides the United States, including Australia, the United Kingdom, and Germany.
 The increased popularity of the forensic science program at the University of Lausanne in Switzerland has also been attributed to the CSI effect.

 Although the increased popularity of forensics programs means there are more applicants for jobs at crime labs, there is some concern that these courses do not adequately prepare students for real forensics work, as graduates often lack a firm grasp of basic scientific principles that would come from a science degree.
 Many forensics students are presented with streamlined exercises with overly clear answers, which may give them distorted perceptions of the power of forensic science.
 The Albuquerque Police Department has attempted to improve scientific literacy among future forensic scientists and jurors alike by developing a "Citizen CSI" course which familiarizes local citizens with the "capabilities and limitations of authentic forensic science techniques".

 While forensic crime shows are often criticized for portraying technologies that do not exist, these may inspire inventors and research teams, as it is not uncommon for scientific innovations to be first portrayed in science fiction.

+The popularization of forensic, criminal justice, criminology, and psychology courses in higher education may be partially due to crime-related television shows.
+While forensic-based shows like CSI and Bones heightened the popularity of forensic programs, Criminal Minds and Quantico have promoted psychology and criminal justice programs, respectively.
+One study of college students found that criminal justice majors did not base their personal decisions about their majors or careers on the media, but believed that their fellow classmates did.